 The chapel has been restored by Historic Chapels Trust with grants from foundations and the Heritage Lottery Fund.
 Local volunteers help us look after it.

-A new 14-page Guide with oral history records of those who worshipped here is available from HCT's London office for £5.00 inc. postage.
-Cheques payable to "Historic Chapels Trust".
+A new 14-page Guide with oral history records of those who worshipped here is available for £5.00 inc. postage.
+Cheques payable to "Historic Chapels Trust" should be sent to Historic Chapels Trust, c/o The CCT, 8 All Saints Street, London.
+NR1 9RL

 You can also download a Quick Guide here.